mrbiggbrain/ArenaDecks.com/README.md

 But the more and more I tried to post, the more painful it become.
 I wanted to write content and work on decks, but I had to spend much of my time working on formatting and fixing little layout bugs.
 To top all of that off, I had to keep the site updated, work on the layout, and deal with spam, backups, and things I just never wanted to deal with (I do IT for a living, I don;t want to do it as a hobby.)

 So at the beginning of 2021 I made a promise to myself, I would find a better way.
-A way tat had me focusing on making content I loved, and sharing the game I loved playing.
+A way that had me focusing on making content I loved, and sharing the game I loved playing.
 I had a big list of things I wanted, and no idea how to get there.

 It took me a while but I finally found something that excited me.
 [11ty](https://www.11ty.dev/) is a static site generator that takes plain text markdown files, templates, JavaScript, and other static resources and build beautiful static sites that can be deployed.
 The more I used this workflow, the more I loved it.
 I got to write in simple markdown, write clean and simple JavaScript, author easy to follow templates, and got out gorgeous looking blog posts for free.